David5280/palette-picker-fe/README.md

 OR

-Visit the GHpages branch of this application [here!](https://david5280.github.io/palette-picker-fe/#/palette-picker-fe/)
+Simply visit the GHpages branch of this application [here!](https://david5280.github.io/palette-picker-fe/#/palette-picker-fe/)

 ###  Preview